 So In spite Of Spending More Energy For Diffused Aeration System Compared To Aerators, They Are Facing Trouble Of Heavy Settlement On The Floor Level Of 60m Dia.
 Rcc Aeration Tank.

 So We Do Not See Any Energy Saving In Diffused Aeration System, If Correctly Adopted.

 There are so many cases of the failures of systems in India, which we have observed.

-This is written, just to share with you our three decades of Site experience in the field of Effluent Treatment Plant as an equipment manufacturer.
+This is written, just to share with you our three decades Site experience in the field of Effluent Treatment Plant as an equipment manufacturers.

-Secondly, we cannot avoid comparing from a maintenance point of view – the MAINTENANCE of the MECHANICAL AERATION SYSTEM is much EASIER, ECONOMICAL and TIME-SAVING compared to DIFFUSED AERATION SYSTEM.
+Secondly, we cannot avoid to compare from maintenance point of view – the MAINTENANCE of the MECHANICAL AERATION SYSTEM is much EASIER, ECONOMICAL and TIME SAVING compared to DIFFUSED AERATION SYSTEM.

 The maintenance of the Mechanical Aeration System can be done on the platform of the Aeration tank (maintenance of the gearbox only) with disturbing the effluent in the aeration tank.
-While maintaining the Diffused Aeration System, you have to empty and clean the whole aeration tank then and then only you can install and maintain the Diffusers at the bottom of the Aeration tank.
+While to maintain the Diffused Aeration System, you have to empty and clean the whole aeration tank then and then only you can install and maintain the Diffuseers at the bottom of the Aeration tank.